D&D 5th Edition

 The following rules determine how far a character or monster can move in a minute, an hour, or a day.

-.
+Forced March.
 The Travel Pace table assumes that characters travel for 8 hours in day.
-They can push on beyond that limit, at the risk of Exhaustion
+They can push on beyond that limit, at the risk of exhaustion.

 Characters in wagons, carriages, or other land vehicles choose a pace as normal.
 Characters in a waterborne vessel are limited to the speed of the vessel, and they don’t suffer penalties for a fast pace or gain benefits from a slow pace.
 Depending on the vessel and the size of the crew, ships might be able to travel for up to 24 hours per day.